Prime Care Medical Group

 Family Practice Physician & Primary Care Physician located in Brooklyn, NY & Queens, Jamaica, NY

 Diabetes requires ongoing care and management to prevent serious complications like kidney damage and vision loss.
-Dr. Iffat Sadique is a leading provider of diabetes care, offering the most advanced and effective treatment options for patients at Prime Care Medical Group in Brighton Beach, Brooklyn, NY and Queens, Jamaica, NY.
+Dr. Iffat Sadique is a leading provider of diabetes care, offering the most advanced and effective treatment options for patients at Prime Care Medical Group in Brighton Beach and Flatbush, Brooklyn, NY, and Queens, Jamaica, NY.

 Type 1 diabetes is an autoimmune disease that most commonly develops during childhood when the immune system malfunctions and attacks and destroys cells that produce insulin, a hormone that controls blood sugar (glucose).
 Type 2 diabetes is a metabolic disease that occurs when the body doesn't process insulin properly.
 Type 2 diabetes is most common among people who are overweight or obese.
 Once occurring almost exclusively in adults, today type 2 diabetes is becoming more common among children as a result of an increase in childhood obesity rates.
 Both types of diabetes can cause organ damage, including kidney damage and kidney failure, loss of vision, nerve damage and related pain, and an increased risk of serious skin and soft tissue infections which can lead to limb amputations.
 Diabetes is diagnosed with a simple blood test that measures glucose levels.
 Levels of 126 mg/dl or more are considered diabetic

 What are the Symptoms of Diabetes?